AndikaKristanto7/ror-wallet/README.md

 \q

 ```
-Create a .env file in the server directory and add your session secret (this can be any string) and other env keys below:
+Create a .env file in the server directory. env keys list below:

-Get your rapidapi key by register to rapidapi : https://rapidapi.com/suneetk92/api/latest-stock-price

 ```
 ENVIRONMENT=development